openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 :  An Issuer-signed Credential Dataset whose integrity can be cryptographically verified.
 It can be of any Credential Format.

 Credential Format:
 :  A format used to represent a Verifiable Credential.
+The exact parameters required to describe a Credential Format are defined in the Credential Format Profile.

 Credential Format Profile:
-:  For each Credential Format, specific sets of parameters and claims to be applied at each extension point provided by this specification need to be defined, called Credential Format Profiles.
-Credential Format Profiles for W3C Verifiable Credentials as defined in [@VC_DATA] and ISO/IEC 18013-5 mDL as defined in [@ISO.18013-5] in (#format_profiles).
+:  Sets of parameters specific to individual Credential Formats.
+Credential Format Profiles for W3C Verifiable Credentials [@VC_DATA] and ISO/IEC 18013-5 mDL [@ISO.18013-5] are provided in (#format_profiles).
 Other specifications or deployments can define their own Credential Format Profiles using the extension points defined in this specification.

+Credential Configuration:
+:  A Credential Configuration consists of a Credential Format including a type, information about requesting Credentials using this Credential Configuration (in particular, a `scope` value), information on cryptographic methods and algorithms supported for issuance, and display information to be used by the Wallet.
+A Credential Configuration is identified by a unique string.

 Presentation:
 : Data that is presented to a specific verifier, derived from one or more Verifiable Credentials that can be from the same or different Credential Issuers.